 Day 3

-An early rise for me as I planned to get to the Thai Embassy as soon as it opened (at 8:30am), and I planned to walk there.
-The Monday morning traffic was hectic, extremely noisy, and felt quite dangerous at times.
-Initially I thought that when the green man came on for pedestrians that there would be no traffic coming through at that time, but vehicles still came around from the left.
 Given the copious amount of traffic in the city, and at this busy time, it felt precarious crossing the road.
-In truth I have never encountered a more inconsiderate driving culture before.
+In truth,h I have never encountered a more inconsiderate driving culture before.
 They see you, but don’t stop.
 This is not just my own unfamiliarity with the system, this is plain and simple obnoxious driving/riding.
 The horn usage is also insane and unnecessary.
 I was also honked at for merely standing on the roadside.
 In truth it irritated the hell out of me and my ears were ringing from the constant OBNOXIOUS honking.

 Sadly, the crazy traffic meant this happened:

 Entry fee: 30,000 dong.
-Lovely temple on Hoàn Kiếm Lake.

-After visiting the temple I decided to get a Grab Taxi Bike to take me The Temple of Literature.
-However, it was proving difficult to get one.
-I had a strange situation of a young local man on a motorbike telling me he will take me where I want to go for free.
-Something just felt really off.
-Because of this, and because of waiting around for so long, I ended up flagging a local taxi cab instead.
+When I couldn’t get a Grab Taxi Bike, I ended up flagging a local taxi cab instead.
 The price for a cab via Grab Taxi was around 30k, so I figured it wouldn’t be a whole lot more.
-In the end though, she tried to charge me over 400k !!
-We had a bit of a fight about it and I gave her 100k with a curled lip and a bad taste in my mouth.
-Outrageous.
-It is no wonder that companies like Grab are going to push local cabs out of business with these kinds of insulting scams.
+But, in the end, the taxi lady tried to charge me over 400k !!
+We had a little bit of a fight about it and I gave her 100k with a curled lip and a bad taste in my mouth.
+I would have been ok paying a bit more, but not this extreme markup in price.
+Outrageous really.
+Honestly, it is no wonder that companies like Grab are pushing local cabs out of business when there are these kinds of scams around.

-Văn Miếu- Quốc Tử Giám (The Temple of Literature)
+Văn Miếu- Quốc Tử Giám –

 I enjoyed the temple, although not in the same goose-bumpy way that Cambodian history gives me.
 It was a little busy despite being an off-peak time.
 Worth the visit though.

 I was a little saddened to see this disrespectful moment though.
-A beer can dumped in the Bonsai tree.
+A beer can was dumped in the Bonsai tree.
 There were even bins close by.
 Madness.

 By the time I had viewed all of the temple and also a small place next to it I was very hot and tired.
 I got myself a Grab Bike ride and headed back to the hotel to rest up.
 My legs were throbbing from all the walking too and my foot was feeling a little achy from being almost run over.
 That night I just chilled out and relaxed.
 I slept early.

-Day 4:
+Day 4: More City Exploring

-After lunch I took a Grab Bike to the Vietnam Military History Museum.
+After lunch, I took a Grab Bike to the Vietnam Military History Museum.
 This turned out to be the highlight of my trip (along with my visit to Train Street).
+See for yourself just how spectacular the display is.

 After drinking in the history at the museum I took a Grab Taxi to collect my visa from the Thai Embassy.
 Thankfully there were no issues and I picked up my passport feeling relieved.

 After more wandering about (will post a few photos at the end of the write up), I rested up in my room again.
 The weather was relentlessly hot and I walked a lot during my trip.
 Plus there was the incessant city noise.
 I had to take some rest stops to recharge my internal battery.
-When the sun was beginning to set I headed out to Hoàn Kiếm Lake.My plan was to film the famous five way intersection from Legend Beer restaurant.
-It was really mezmerizing to watch!
+When the sun was beginning to set I headed out to Hoàn Kiếm Lake.
+My plan was to film the famous five-way intersection from Legend Beer restaurant.
+It was mesmerizing to watch!

 I went to bed happy that I had a small taste of Hanoi and that my visa was good to go.
 The next day I would be flying back to Thailand.